sisiwei/nyu-spring-tutorials/week1.md

 git push
 ```

-Creating 'branches' and using a branch called 'gh-pages' to create our own website.
+Creating 'branches' and using a branch called 'gh-pages' to create our own website

 ```
 git branch